 Custody of the box office proceeds shall be with the ticket agent; PROVIDED, the District shall have first lien on said proceeds to satisfy payment of use fees, City taxes, expense for damage, cleanup or other expenses or claims, liquidated or unliquidated, which may arise as a consequence of any default, act or omission of the Licensee.

-The Manager may require immediate transfer to the District from the ticket agent, of such funds as may be required to fully protect District lien rights, claims, charges or, whether liquidated or disputed, in addition to any other remedies at contract or law.
+may require immediate transfer to the District from the ticket agent, of such funds as may be required to fully protect District lien rights, claims, charges or, whether liquidated or disputed, in addition to any other remedies at contract or law.

 For ticketed events, the Licensee agrees to provide and allow the use of, at no cost, 50 complimentary tickets per performance by Arena Management and other Arena promotion and marketing purposes.

 The Spokane Arena has in place an event ticket marketing plan called the Hot Tickets Program for all ticketed, non-hockey events held in the Arena.
 Program members pay the full price for all tickets.
 Licensee acknowledges that this program is in place and agrees to allow the program to be implemented for this event(s).

 Licensee acknowledges and agrees that (i) the Arena club, suites and boxes are licensed by Arena to other Arena club, suites and boxes licensees under separate licenses and include certain special amenities and (ii) Licensee will not be entitled to any share of any revenues from the Arena club, suites and/or boxes, including without limitation from rent or food and beverage sales.